-The Foundation has received a pledge of US$80 million annually for 12 years, beginning in 2018, from Philip Morris International (PMI).
+The Foundation has received a pledge of $80 million USD annually for 12 years, beginning in 2018 from Philip Morris International (PMI).
 The Foundation is seeking and expects to receive funding from other sources as well.

 We fully recognize the challenges associated with accepting any funding from the tobacco industry.
 We also acknowledge the sad irony that we exist to solve a global public health crisis that companies like PMI helped to create and then tried to cover up.
 Our founder, Dr. Yach, and others on staff have spent years fighting the tobacco industry and working to end smoking.